CDutils/bcd/README.md

 ## About me

-I am a Computer Science student, interested in Web Development, and in the process of becoming a full-stack developer.
+I am a Data Science student, interested in Web Development, and in the process of becoming a full-stack developer.

 I have been working on web development for over 4 and a half years now, and I really enjoy it.
 I am always looking for new challenges and ways to improve my skills.